 The Board is committed to workplace diversity, with a particular focus on supporting the representation of women at the senior level of the Company and on the Board.
-Currently 33% of the Board is represented by women and women represent 27% of the workforce.
+No women are currently represented on the Board.
+Women represent 33% of the workforce.